olofer/qrot/README.md

 ![energy conservation](/readme-figures/qrot-plot-omega-axis2.png)

 ## Things to improve
 Among other things, the integrator should be replaced with a discrete variational technique, or similar.
+The text file import is not yet functional (but output is).